 The 148bhp 2.0-litre diesel is badged as the 218d, and is the most popular model among buyers.
 The same engine is also available with 187bhp in the 220d model.

 The entry-model across all trim levels is the 218i petrol.
-It uses the three-cylinder 1.5-litre engine from the MINI Cooper and solves the refinement issues associated with the 2.0 diesel.
+It uses the three-cylinder, 1.5-litre engine from the MINI Cooper and solves the refinement issues associated with the 2.0 diesel.
 It's hushed at start up and well isolated from the cabin at speed, managing 0-62mph in 9.3 seconds.
-Jump to the 2.0-litre petrol in the 220i, and 0-62mph is delivered in 7.5 seconds.
+Jump to the 2.0-litre petrol in the 220i, and 0-62mph is delivered in 7.3 seconds.

 Those after something even quicker - and indeed more eco-friendly - can opt for the 225xe plug-in hybrid.
-It's not quite as sharp to drive as the standard car due to the heavy motor and additional batteries, but it still handles well and can accelerate from 0-62mph in 6.7 seconds.
+It's not quite as sharp to drive as the standard car due to the heavy motor and 10kWh battery, which promises an all-electric range of 34 miles.
+It still handles well enough, however, and can accelerate from 0-62mph in 6.7 seconds.
 That makes it not only the fastest 2 Series Active Tourer, but the quickest MPV on sale today.
-It's an impressively refined unit, and performance remains respectable in full-EV mode.
+It's an impressively refined unit, and performance remains respectable in fully-electric mode.

 The lighter and smoother 1.5-litre Turbo engine from the new MINI could also be a genuine alternative to the diesel, as economy figures are pretty reasonable.
-BMW claims 47.7mpg and 132g/km of CO2, which is decent for a petrol engine powering a car of this size.
+BMW claims 47.1mpg and 137-141g/km of CO2, which is decent for a petrol engine powering a car of this size.

 Another incentive for the 218i model would be the saving you make on the purchase price.
-Although slightly less economical, the petrol variant costs almost £2,000 less than the 218d.
+Although slightly less economical, the petrol variant costs around £2,000 less than the 218d.

-The BMW 2 Series Active Tourer shares its engine line-up with the 2 Series Gran Tourer (7 seater), and the insurance groups are roughly the same.
-A group 11 rating means that the 216d SE should be the cheapest Active Tourer to insure, while the highest groupings are reserved for the xDrive 220d M Sport (group 22) and the 225xe M Sport Premium (group 23).
+The BMW 2 Series Active Tourer shares its engine line-up with the 2 Series Gran Tourer (the seven-seater), and the insurance groups are roughly the same.
+A group 11 rating means that the 216d SE should be the cheapest Active Tourer to insure, while the highest groupings are reserved for the xDrive 220d M Sport (group 22) and the 225xe M Sport (group 23).

 In general terms the Series 2 Active Tourer’s depreciation is nothing to shout about – by BMW standards it’s pretty poor.
 Our valuation experts reckon the range will retain between 39 and 48 per cent of its new cost over three years and 36,000 miles.